 Your child should know 10 or more words by the time she reaches 18 months.
 She should be able to point to words and objects now.
 She is also learning to recognize body parts and should be able to point a few out to you.
 She can follow simple directions such as "get the ball" and "where are your shoes?"

 You can encourage her speech and language by continuing to talk, sing, and read to her.
 Take her on a walk and point out things you see along the way.
 See if she can point to the birds, the squirrel, the butterfly, or the yellow house.
 Now is a good age to introduce colors, although it may be some time before she masters color recognition.

 Speech & Language: 19 to 24 months

-Between 19-24 months, your will see a language explosion.
-By the time she reaches the age of two she will have a vocabulary of approximately 300 words.
+Between 19-24 months, you will see a language explosion.
+By the time she reaches the age of two, she will have a vocabulary of approximately 300 words.
 She should be able to use two to three word sentences and should recognize and say her name.
 She may begin using pronouns such as I, me, and you.
-The pronouns he and she may be more difficult for her and she may use one or the other for both genders.
+The pronouns he and she may be more difficult for her, and she may use one or the other for both genders.

 If your child does not appear to be reaching these speech and language milestones, an evaluation and early intervention services may be necessary.
 Under the Individuals with Disabilities Education Act (IDEA), children are guaranteed certain services.
 Services available vary from state to state, but many states offer services free of charge through the public school system or other governmental agency.
 These services vary from group to individual therapy programs to direct visits to your home.
 Your pediatrician should help direct you to the correct state agency to assist you in finding services.